RedLanternTech/CISSPNotes/Domain5Notes.md

 - use the security Triad (CIA)
 - when you use it you can define

+- Objects:  assets that require access control.
+- Subjects:  Either humands or entities like systems, process, and devices.
+Require Access to objects.
+- Access:  anything a subject is permitted to do with or to an object.

 User/Subject and Resources/Object:  Subjects access an object

 Subject -> Reference Monitor -> Object (The reference monitor will deny access by default)